Beholder Kft.: History

-In 1996, Beholder Kft. started a monthly fantasy magazine by the name Alanor Chronicles (Hungarian name: Alanori Krónikák).
+In 1996, Beholder Kft. started a monthly fantasy magazine by the name Alanor Chronicles (Alanori Krónikák).
 The last, 149. issue of the magazine was published in 2008.
 December.

 In addition to the above, Beholder published two more pbm games, Chaos Galactica (Káosz Galaktika), and City of Ancients (Ősök Városa).
 Chaos Galactica was a sci-fi game, City of Ancients a dark fantasy, played in the future of Land of Survivors.
 They also published two other trading card games, Chaos Galactica and Dreamcatcher (Álomfogó).
 The later was based on Dreamcatcher, the fantasy world of the Hungarian writer, Böszörményi Gyula.
 Beholder also organizes a large game fair in Budapest, Hungary twice every year, once in June, and once in November.

 In 2002, Beholder launched its first Internet browser-based game, Land of Adventures (Kalandok Földje), programmed by Zsolt Mazán.
 Their next browser-based game was Dragonslayer (Sárkányölő), a completely free fantasy game.
 Its main purpose was to attract players to their other games.

-In September 2008, Beholder published another browser game, Doomlord (Hungarian name: Végzetúr).
+In September 2008, Beholder published another browser game, Doomlord (Végzetúr).
 In Doomlord, you develop a fantasy character, and fight and compete with other players.
 Like with all Beholder games, new features are added to the game continually since its release.
 The game's unique feature is a built-in quiz game, with a database of approx. 200,000 quiz questions.
 As of March 2010, the game has approx. 50,000 registered characters from Hungary.
 In July 2009, the game's English language version was released, by the name Doomlord.